AWS

 Dependencies

-2. Create the VPC and subnet infrastracture - either via cloudformation in the cloudformation directory or manually.
+~/.aws/credentials,AWS_ACCESS_KEYenvironment variable, or an IAM instance profile. - Create the VPC and subnet infrastracture - either via cloudformation in the

-3. Ensure all subnet's have Name tags which are used to lookup subnet-ids based on subnet_name
+cloudformationdirectory or manually. - Ensure all subnet's have Name tags which are used to lookup subnet-ids based on

 Setup